ifhamnm/kmccLibrary/README.md

-# E-library Management System developed in Spring Boot and Java 8
+# E-library Management System developed in Spring Boot and Java
+- Backend - Spring Boot
+- Frontend - Java (Version 8)

 # Functions of this Library
 It allows user to manage Members, Categories, Books and Issue Books.